brampat/security/defense/passwords/README.md

 ![](Rainbow_chain.png)

-You now have a single chunk of N passwords stored as a single Password-Hash combination, which do not match.
+You now have a single chunk of X passwords stored as a single Password-Hash combination, which do not match.
 Repeat this process for M different base passwords:

 ![](Rainbow_chains.png)